marlonelima/over-the-air-demo/README.md

 # over-the-air-update
 An application with over-the-air (OTA) updates using Expo.

-Demonstration of over-the-air updates using Expo without app store updates.
+Async over-the-air update demonstration using Expo without using apps stores.

 Easy peasy lemon squeezy!